 While some women are lucky and have lots of friends with babies, others aren’t.
 Blogging can be a great way to meet other parents who you have something other than your status as a mother in common with.
 The blogging world is a very friendly one where, in general people support each other and that can be a life line if you’re finding parenting a bit lonely.

 If you want to work from home and enjoy writing, blogging is definitely something to consider.
 Building a blog from scratch is hard work and it takes before money can be made but if you love it, it’s well worth the effort.
-If you fancy giving blogging a go, check out The Blogging Mums Club’s free online conference and this great parent bloggers course.
+If you fancy giving blogging a go, check out this great parent bloggers course.

 This post contains affiliate links